Language development: Speech milestones for babies

 When to check with your child's doctor

 In the meantime, talk to your child about what you're doing and where you're going.
 Sing songs and read together.
 Teach your child to imitate actions, such as clapping, and to say animal sounds.
 Practice counting.
 Show your child that you're pleased when he or she speaks.
 Listen to your child's sounds and repeat them back to him or her.
+Some affectionate "baby talk" to your child is OK, but remember that your child learns to speak by imitating you.
 These steps can encourage your child's speech and language development.